Doctor of Dental SurgeryApplication Deadline: November 1, 2023

 - criminal background check

-- submit official transcripts of all course work as specified in their admission letter.
+- submit official transcripts of all coursework as specified in the provisional offer letter

 The new student orientation program is generally three days and occurs in the week immediately prior to the first day of classes.